-AirWatch (Mobile Device Management) allows campus units to purchase IOS and MacOS applications from the App Store and install them on unit-owned and personally-owned phones and tablets without violating state policies.
+Workspace One, formerly known as AirWatch, is a Mobile Device Management system that allows campus units to purchase IOS and MacOS applications from the App Store and install them on unit-owned and personally-owned phones and tablets without violating state policies.
 This service also allows the configuration of security and other policies on devices to asssit a user in configuration.

 Video, Voice, & Multimedia

 Technology Services collaborates with departments and other units to design, install, and support teaching and presentation equipment in campus locations.

 Digital Signage Services provides resources, oversight and planning of activities related to the deployment, management and utilization of digital signage technologies.

 eText is a digital book textbook platform that can embed multimedia, notes, and assignments directly into a digital textbook. eText content can be used with any computer, tablet, or phone.
 All content is accessible to students with visual and hearing impairments.

 Technology Services Software Services provides a web-based storefront for the purchase of campus eText offerings.
 Questions or issues regarding the purchase of eTexts may be directed to the WebStore at firstname.lastname@example.org.
 Questions regarding the use or support of eTexts should be directed to eText@illinois.edu.